JD258B/Miscellany/Dogmover/README.md

 # Dogmover

+Forked from Datadogs repo [Dogmover](https://github.com/DataDog/Miscellany).
+Dog Mover was not working on Python3.
+This code will work with python but I am unsure of if there are any additional issues.
+ - Fixed the tag argument
+ - Updated Dockerfile to use Python3 as well

 ![Dogmover](https://github.com/DataDog/Miscellany/blob/master/Dogmover/dogmover.png "A moving dog.")

 This tool is built to help migrate Datadog `dashboards`, `monitors`, `users`, `synthetic api tests`, `synthetic browser tests`, `aws accounts`, `log pipelines` and `notebooks` from one Datadog organization (eg. in US) to another (eg. in EU).
 The tool also supports moving these resources within the same instances (eg. EU to EU _or_ US to US).